London's hedge funds brace for bonus curbs

-"There is more money than there was before," he said, pointing to a recent 1 million pound sale.
+"There is more money than there was before," he said, pointing to a recent 1 million pound ($1.5 million) sale.
 "Aston Martin prices have gone through the roof in the last couple of years."

 London's unique concentration of hedge funds, clustered around the leafy squares of Mayfair, are a particular boon for purveyors of luxury goods such as Stratford.